Ashes: Jonny Bairstow will 'take matters further' if sledging 'crosses the line'

 "We move on.
 Hopefully it's gone now.
 We just need to get on with trying to get back in this series."

-Australia's players have admitted targeting England with "smarter" sledging during the Ashes series, which they lead 2-0.
+Australia's players have admitted targeting England with "smarter" sledging during the Ashes series, which they lead 2-0 with the third Test due to start in Perth on Thursday, 14 December (02:30 GMT).

-Ex-England wicketkeeper Matt Prior told BBC Radio 5 live on Monday that the contentious Australian sledging related to an issue which "hasn't come out for various reasons", adding that some comments had "rightfully" upset some players.
+Former England wicketkeeper Matt Prior told BBC Radio 5 live on Monday that the contentious Australian sledging related to an issue which "hasn't come out for various reasons", adding some comments had "rightfully" upset some players.

+Bairstow's close friend and former Yorkshire team-mate Ryan Sidebottom also criticised the Australian tactics.

+"I'm all for being in the moment and sledging and trying to win for your team, but do it in the right manner, not bring in other things that's in your personal life or anything like that," he told BBC Radio 5 live.

 'The headbutt stitch-up'